seanpmaxwell/Typescript-Best-Practices/README.md

 - **Declaration**
   Exports a single declared item (e.g., a large function, enum, or configuration object).

-- **Modular-Object**
+- **Namespace-Object**
-  Exports a default object literal that groups closely related logic/readonly-values.
-Very handy as a namespace for stateless data/functions.
+  Exports a default object-literal that groups closely related logic/readonly-values.

+> Note: the term **module** can be used interchangeably with a namespace-object-script's default export because in JavaScript, a module also refers to a file.
+So if we have a namespace-object-script called `User.ts` we could say (in referring to the default export) "that's the 'User module'" OR "that's the 'User namespace-object'".

 - **Inventory**
   Exports multiple independent declarations, such as shared types or small utility functions.